Be the agent of your own creativity.

 International Baccalaureate Credit

 International Baccalaureate (IB) examinations are accepted for transfer credit in subjects relevant to the SFAI curriculum.
 Students who have taken IB exams may receive transfer credit for any Higher Level (HL) exams for which they scored a 5 or higher.
-To request IB exam score reports be sent directly to SFAI please visit: http://www.ibo.org/programmes/diploma-programme/assessment-and-exams/requesting-transcripts/
+To request IB exam score reports be sent directly to SFAI, please visit IB Transcripts.

-*Please note the International Baccalaureate Organization (ibo.org) provides the only acceptable documentation to verify an IB exam and result.
+*Please note the International Baccalaureate provides the only acceptable documentation to verify IB exams and results.

 Converting Quarter Units